 Mount Vernon located in Mount Vernon, Virginia is a plantation home owned by George Washington (1732–1799) and his wife, Martha.
 Its diverse collection includes unique antique furniture, sculptures, prints, paintings, clothing, tools, textiles, glass, metals, ceramics, and many personal accessories.
 You can even see here Washington’s presidential chair and a pair of his dentures that are, by the way, not wooden contrary to the well-known legend.

 Located just outside Charlottesville, Virginia, Monticello is another excellent plantation home that belonged to Thomas Jefferson (1743–1826).
 This autobiographical masterpiece of the third President of the United States is filled with interesting antique objects and beautiful works of art, which fully reflect the ideals and personal ideas of Jefferson.
-It is also interesting that many of furnishings you can see inside the home were made in Monticello’s own joinery by enslaved craftsmen, making them even more significant in historical terms.
+It is also interesting that many of the furnishings you can see inside the home were made in Monticello’s own joinery by enslaved craftsmen, making them even more significant in historical terms.

 Bayou Bend located in Texas is a house museum for American paintings and decorative arts used or made in the US between 1620 and 1876.
 Initially owned by the famous philanthropist Ima Hogg (1882–1975), it is now an extension of the Museum of Fine Arts, Houston (MFAH).
 Its amazing art collection of American furnishings, paintings, ceramics, and silver is one of the finest in the world.
 Moreover, the house itself sits on 14 acres of organically maintained gardens that were intended as outdoor rooms for entertaining and living.
 The Bayou Bend Collection and Gardens is definitely worth seeing by all connoisseurs of art and antiques!